AY2526S1-CS2103T-W12-4/tp/docs/DeveloperGuide.md

 **Team Size: 5**

-1. **Handle long property names and addresses in UI**: Currently, very long property names or addresses may be truncated or cause display issues in the property list panel.
+1. **Handle long property names and addresses in UI**: Currently, very long property names or addresses may cause display issues in the property list panel.
 We plan to implement proper text wrapping and tooltips to show full details on hover.
-    - Current behavior: Property names longer than 50 characters are cut off with "..."
+    - Current behavior: Property names are restricted to 50 characters, and a horizontal scrollbar is provided for the user to see the full name
     - Planned behavior: Long property names wrap to multiple lines, and hovering shows the full name in a tooltip

 2. **Enhance phone number validation**: Currently, phone number validation only checks for digits and minimum length.
 We plan to support international phone number formats and provide more specific validation feedback.